 Digital Economy Forum

-The Geneva Financial Center Foundation co-organised the fourth Digital Economy Forum with the Geneva Economic Development Office, in November 2018.
-The theme of this edition was to discuss the challenges of digital transformation for the small and medium-sized enterprises (SME).
-Experts from a Geneva bank hold a seminar and provided valuable information about the strategy for a successful digital transformation.
-The participants shared their experiences and their opinions about innovation and data management.
+The Geneva Financial Center Foundation co-organised the 5th Digital Economy Forum with the Geneva Economic Development Office, in November 2019.
+The theme of this edition was to discuss impact of the digital transformation on employer-employee relationship and the question of employability.
+Experts from a Geneva bank hold an interactive seminar and provided valuable information about the strategy for a successful digital transformation.

 Les "Assises de la place financière genevoise"

 The "Assises de la place financière genevoise" are the main annual event for banking and finance industry professional in Geneva.
 FinTech was the topic of the fifth edition, on June 5, 2016 , which was attended by 360 participants.